Continued use of this site denotes agreement to these rules. Any story/account found in violation is liable to removal by staff

 Before continuing, please note that full use of the forums requires a separate registration process.
 Please read all the information in your registration email and under the New Member section of the forums before starting to make posts.

-The forums fall under part of the 12+ Rule and it's important to remember that avoiding the language filter with symbols and other letters is just as big a violation as actually swearing.
+The forums have a 15+ rating and it's important to remember that 'mature' language is not allowed.
 A great way to get to know the forums is to read all pinned topics, which can be found at the top of any forum section.

 Warning level increases happen when a user breaks the Forum Rules (this includes any rules posted in pinned topics of various forums.)
 If you receive enough warnings, you will receive an automatic temporary suspension.
 If that happens twice, a lifetime ban is imposed.